MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-intune-setup.md

 This option applies to Windows client devices.
 If you use Windows Server OSs, such as Windows Server 2022, then don't use this option.
 Use Configuration Manager.

 1. [Deploy Microsoft 365](/microsoft-365/enterprise/deploy-microsoft-365-enterprise), including creating users and groups.
+Don't use or configure Microsoft 365 Basic Mobility and Security.

     Helpful links: